-When there is no extended care, teachers will send students to the elementary office five minutes prior to the announced dismissal time (after the Grandparents' program, Christmas party, or last day of school).
+On days when there is no extended care, teachers will send students to the elementary office five minutes prior to the announced dismissal time (after the Grandparents' program, Christmas party, or last day of school).
 Parents will need to pick up their children from the elementary office at the announced dismissal time.